Tennessee State Capitol: Design and construction

 The American Society of Civil Engineers has designated the building as a National Historic Civil Engineering Landmark in recognition of its innovative construction, which made unusually extensive use of stone and was an early example of the use of structural iron.
 Both the interior and exterior are built with limestone from a quarry about 1 mi from the site.
 Some interior columns were built from single pieces of stone, requiring massive wooden derricks to hoist them into place.
 Wrought iron, instead of wood, was used for the roof trusses to reduce the building's vulnerability to fire.

 Commercial, convict, and slave labor were used in the project.
-Fifteen enslaved Black men worked on carving the Capitol's limestone cellar from 1845 to 1847; Nashville stonemason A.G.
+Fifteen enslaved Black men labored from 1845 to 1847 to excavate the building's future cellar, and to cart away the debris before construction could begin.
+Nashville stonemason A.G.
 Payne was paid $18 a month for their labor.
 It is believed to be "the most significant project where the [Tennessee] state government rented slave labor".

 Strickland died five years before the building's completion and was entombed in its northeast wall.
 His son, F. W. Strickland, supervised completion of the structure.
 William Strickland also designed the St. Mary's Cathedral (located along the base of the capitol hill), as well as Downtown Presbyterian church located just a few blocks away from the state capitol.

 Samuel Dold Morgan (1798–1880), chairman of the State Building Commission overseeing the construction of the Tennessee State Capitol, is entombed in the southeast corner near the south entrance.